alicht/intro-to-git-github-1121/github.md

 `git pull origin master`

-This get the latest copy of our code off of the master branch of our original repository.
+This gets the latest copy of our code off of the master branch of our original repository.

 ## Remotes